-- Heel Realization: Years before the Nuremberg trials, Albert Speer finally realized that Hitler was insane and dragging the entirety of Germany down with him.
+- Heel Realization: Years before the Nuremberg trials, Albert Speer claimed to have 'finally realized' that Hitler was insane and dragging the entirety of Germany down with him.
 He also claimed that he had put together a plan to assassinate him but was foiled... by a wall.
-Which could also be due to Speer being an Unreliable Narrator.
+Speer was a notoriously Unreliable Narrator.

 - Hollywood History:

-- Averted when Göring reminds Dr. Gilbert that Nazi anti-Semitic laws were inspired by English and American racist theories (actual defendants used American forced sterilization laws as a defense to their own-essentially a tu quoque fallacy).
+- Averted when Göring reminds Dr. Gilbert that Nazi antisemitic laws were inspired by English and American racist theories (actual defendants used American forced sterilization laws as a defense to their own-essentially a tu quoque fallacy).